 Many NDYC members have sailed to Ireland, Scotland, and several round Britain, as well as further afield.

 There are clear navigation marks in the river to mark the deep channel.
 There is one area to be avoided on neap tides – Crow Rock, due east of Inner Pulleys at approximately 51 ͦ04’N, 04 ͦͦ12’W.

 The Bar is dangerous in rough weather and the marks must be observed to the Inner Pulley buoy, when suggested passage times are two hours either side of HW.
 In calm weather the Bar is no problem and is passable over a longer time, however the tide runs at up to 3 Kts at half tide.

 The river offers a safe refuge for visitors.
 Pilotage – follow the navigation marks from the Bar Buoy.
 Overnight can be had alongside at Appledore Quay – beware of the tidal range – but on firm mud at low water.
 Alternatively, in calm weather it is good to anchor at Instow off the ‘Instow Arms’ near the sand hills at the northern end of the beach, when you can take the ground – fine sand.
 Both villages offer a range of good pubs and restaurants.
 Showers are available at the club – phone or e-mail the secretary

 The Club benefits from a group discount Season Ticket to the Island.
 Members are eligible to this discount on production of a NDYC Lundy Island Access pass, which is available, on demand, from the Club Office.
-Please fill in the form below each year to order your Annual NDYC Lundy Pass.
+Please fill in the form on the “News” tag of the web site to order your Annual NDYC Lundy Pass.